metachris/rfid-music-player/README.md

 # RFID Music Player

-This is a simple music player for kids (2+ years).
+A simple music player for kids age ~2+.

 * Songs are started by holding RFID tags to the sensor
 * Can play any mp3 or aac files, and download songs from YouTube